 New Ventura Homes for Sale Coming Soon!

-The former UC Hansen Trust property, now called "The Farm", is located at the Southeast Corner of Telegraph Road and Saticoy Avenue and consists of 35.7 acres of undeveloped land nestled into a scenic setting of farmland, foothills and established residential neighborhoods.
+The former UC Hansen Trust property, now called "The Farm", consists of 35.7 acres of undeveloped land nestled into a scenic setting of farmland, foothills and established residential neighborhoods.

 The property has an approved specific plan, tentative tract map, and development agreement allowing for 131 single family detached Ventura homes on 4,000 – 8,795 square foot lots, 3 building pads for 34 attached rowhouse/townhouses, 6 acres of public parks and open space areas, and two building pads for 20-24 farm worker housing units.
 Williams Homes intends on building the entire project with exception of the farm worker housing which will be designed and developed by the City Housing Authority.

 The Farm tells a story of California’s economic and residential history as influenced by the completion of the transcontinental railroad connecting our country's East and West Coasts.
 Pre-railroad, California was a disconnected and isolated region settled primarily by American Indians and the Spanish.
 Its Architecture was humble and indigenous to the area, primitive adobe structures made of mud and clay.